nigilmohra/Bluespec_Verilog/Readme.md

 ```sh
 sudo gedit ~/.bashrc
 ```
-Any one of the following text editor of choice can be used `vim` and `nano`
+Any one of the following text editor of choice can be used `vim` and `nano`.
+Before running the command make sure one of the text editor is installed in the system. `sudo apt-get install gedit`, run this command to install gedit.

 At the bottom of the configuration file, add the following path:
 ```sh